jenozu/rf-scanner/puro/EMAIL_SETUP.md

 3. Check the console output - you should see:
    ```
-   ✓ Label emailed to aobryan@marind.ca
+   ✓ Label emailed to your configured address
    ```

-4. Check `aobryan@marind.ca` inbox for the email
+4. Check your email inbox for the label

 ---